 Delaware Statutory Trusts: How to Buy an Airline at No Risk

-Background: ”Common Law” was conceived with the Magna Carta 800 years ago.
+“Common Law” was conceived with the Magna Carta 800 years ago.
 80 years later it was born and given the name that evolved into the foundation for our U.S. Constitution, our court system, public policy and Western Thought.
-Over the past centuries, the simple and obvious concepts of justice – “what is right” – have been complicated by the invention of the printing press, the Industrial Revolution, universal suffrage, the Internet … politicians and (coincidentally?) the need for indoor plumbing.
+Over the past centuries, the simple and obvious concepts of justice – “what is right” – have been complicated by the invention of the printing press, the Industrial Revolution, universal suffrage, the Internet, politicians ,and (coincidentally?) the need for indoor plumbing.

-“Common Law”, after so much time, has yet to keep pace with society, technology or commerce.
-To paraphrase Einstein’s definition of insanity, “… repeating the same thing again and again, while expecting different results.”
-Much like “common sense” or “common knowledge”, many laws are reduced to the individual opinion or interpretation of well-spoken lawyers, sympathetic judges or random jurors.
+“Common Law”, after so much time, has yet to keep pace with society, technology, or commerce.
+Much like “common sense” or “common knowledge,” many laws are reduced to the individual opinion or interpretation of well-spoken lawyers, sympathetic judges or random jurors.
 “Common”, when shared by anyone and everyone, quickly loses its value and becomes impotent.

 “Common Law” in the U.S. had, for many years, prohibited corporations from investing in real estate ventures.
 Massachusetts first recognized the concept of a Business Trust (MBT) in “Common Law”.
 Because corporations were prohibited from active trade or investment in real estate, the laws were easily changed with a bit of word play.
 As usual, in 1988, Delaware again exhibited its “business friendly” reputation and proved why the state has more business registrations than residents.
 What was the “Massachusetts Model” was improved, “codified” (put into writing) and is now commonly referred to as the “Delaware Statutory Trust Act” – or DST, for short.